-Gavin is a British Psychological Society (BPS) Chartered Sport and Exercise Psychologist, a Registered Practitioner of the Health Care Professions Council (HCPC), and a Fellow of the Higher Education Academy (FHEA).
+Gavin is a British Psychological Society (BPS) Chartered Sport and Exercise Psychologist, a Registered Practitioner of the Health Care Professions Council (HCPC), and a Senior Fellow of the Higher Education Academy (SFHEA).
 He completed his BSc and PhD in Psychology at Queens University Belfast, the Aspiring Academic Leadership and Management Programme at Ulster, and studied International Business in the USA.

 Gavin is the lead advisor for research underpinning Sport Northern Ireland and the Public Health Agencies ‘Wellbeing in Sport Action Plan 2019-2025’ which he authored.
 His research underpinned the development of the Action Plan that has since impacted governing bodies of sport, and clubs across Northern Ireland.

 He has also led the largest physical activity and well-being research intervention for over 7000 children from social disadvantage across Ireland (Sport For Life Programme, 2009-2018).
-His research on mental health and sport in prisons has been cited in reports by the Ministry of Justice, illustrating the impact that his research has had in improving mental health in psychologically challenging environments.
+His research on mental health and sport in secure forensic settings has been cited in reports by the Ministry of Justice, illustrating the impact that his research has had in improving mental health in psychologically challenging environments.

 Gavin has had several leadership positions, and is a member of numerous committees internal and external to Ulster University.
 He was former Head of The School of Sport, Learning and Teaching Coordinator for the School of Sport, MSc Sport and Exercise Psychology Course Director, Year Group lead, and has led revalidation and accreditation of undergraduate and postgraduate programmes internally and with the British Psychological Society.

 Along with teaching and research responsibilities, he has worked with national and international athletes and teams in sport psychology, he has advised various sport associations on how to develop actions to improve the mental health and wellbeing of their organisations.

 He was funded by UEFA to review dual career and player wellbeing across Europe, the HSE Public Health Agency to evaluate mental health interventions, Sport NI to evaluate mental health interventions, and more recently NIHR to conduct research on effectiveness of public health interventions as part of the UK wide PHIRST initiative.
 He leads the Whole Systems Approach to Diet and Healthy Weight in East Scotland as part of the project in partnership with University of Hertfordshire.

 His passions are his family, music, playing guitar, running marathons and trying to understand the psychology of how humans develop, learn, and reach their optimal potential.